In this post we are going to create application for Office

 Click on tab “Programs“, we will see default command line populated for both “Installation program” and “Uninstall program“.

-- Change “Installation program” to “setup.exe” (Note: As we have saved CustomOffice.msp under Updates folder, we are not specifying the location of msp, if we would have saved CustomOffice.msp under root of the installation folder, then we have to use following command line “setup.exe /adminfile CustomOffice.msp“
+Change “Installation program” to “setup.exe” (Note: As we have saved CustomOffice.msp under Updates folder, there is no need to specify the location of msp, if we would have saved CustomOffice.msp under root of the installation folder, then we have to use following command line “setup.exe /adminfile CustomOffice.msp“

 We are done with the application settings, we need to distribute the application on DP before deploying it.